MattIPv4/workers-sentry/README.md

 Allows for source maps to be correctly uploaded to Sentry for your Workers, and for Sentry to be used in the Worker for error reporting.

-Also supports error reporting for scheduled worker events, injecting a fake request for `http://scheduled.event` in the Sentry data.

 ## Webpack config

 ```js